opencontainers/image-spec/image-index.md

     - **`features`** *array of strings*

-        This OPTIONAL property specifies an array of strings, each specifying a mandatory CPU feature (for example `sse4` or `aes`).
+        This OPTIONAL property specifies an array of strings, each specifying a mandatory CPU feature.

+        When `architecture` is 386 or amd64 Image indexes SHOULD use, and implementations SHOULD understand, values [supported by Linux][cpufeatures.h] with the `X86_FEATURE_` prefix removed and the remainder lowercased (e.g. `fpu` for `X86_FEATURE_FPU` and `vme` for `X86_FEATURE_VME`).
+        On Linux on these architectures, the features supported by host CPUs can be found in the `flags` entries in the `cpuinfo` file provided by the [proc filesystem][proc.5].

+        When `architecture` is neither 386 nor amd64, values are implementation-defined.

 - **`annotations`** *string-string map*